‘Maestro’: First look at Bradley Cooper as Leonard Bernstein in Netflix biopic

 Maestro is an upcoming biopic based on the life of the 20th-century American conductor and composer, Leonard Bernstein.

-Directed by and starring Bradley Cooper as the maestro himself, the film is set to hit Netflix in 2023.
+Directed by and starring Bradley Cooper as the maestro himself, the film is expected to hit Netflix in autumn 2023 following its debut at the Venice Film Festival.
 Alongside Cooper is Carey Mulligan who plays the conductor’s wife, stage and TV actor Felicia Montealegre Cohn Bernstein.

-Here are the first stills of Cooper and Mulligan from the upcoming Netflix production portraying the ‘American classical music wonder boy’ and his star actress wife....
+Here’s a behind-the-scenes look at Cooper and Mulligan, from the upcoming Netflix production portraying the ‘American classical music wonder boy’ and his star actress wife...

 Born on 28 August 1918, Leonard Bernstein married Chilean-American TV and stage actor, Felicia Cohn Montealegre, in 1951.